 The Turkish state has put out what would be regarded as revisionist ideology for most of the 20th century actually.
 You can get it from quite a lot of Turkish embassies and so on.
 And yet they also would contextualize much of the violence: as many Turks died as Armenians, different groups were involved in the slaughter, marches by one were met by hostility and massacres by another.

 When Saddam Hussein was arraigned and tried, he was tried for gassing a Kurdish village.
 But don’t forget they were fighting a war which was called by some a First World War-type war often with gas, which was used by both sides in the Great War in the West of course.
 The Kurds fought on both sides simultaneously.
-The Iranians and the Iraquis both used gas.
-In the vortex of a war and the context of such struggle, to abstract one line of events and one series of interpretations and to arraign those who are responsible as criminals before humanity — a bit like Mafia leaders who are to be strung up on butcher’s hooks — this is part of the discourse of power not of history.
+The Iranians and the Iraqis both used gas.
+In the vortex of a war and the context of such struggle, to abstract one line of events and one series of interpretations and to arraign those who are responsible as criminals before humanity—a bit like Mafia leaders who are to be strung up on butcher’s hooks—this is part of the discourse of power, not of history.
 But history is about power, and that’s the situation that we find ourselves in!

 So I do advise people, before these books are banned and before various people fish around under their beds looking for this book: “Sanning?
 What on Earth’s that?
 And why has it got such a cheap cover?”
-“What’s inside it?” and this sort of thing.
-Well this book called The Hoax of the Twentieth Century or another book called Auschwitz: A Judge Decides.
-Or some of the ones that [Germar] Rudolf’s presently incarcerated for are up-to-date versions of some of these things.
+“What’s inside it?”
+And this sort of thing.
+Well this book called The Hoax of the Twentieth Century or another book called Auschwitz: A Judge Looks at the Evidence.
+Or some of the ones that Germar Rudolf’s presently incarcerated for are up-to-date versions of some of these things.

 I’ll end with one quote.